 - childcare expenses

 - cost of health and dental insurance premium

 If you are ordered to pay child support, Ms. Lasley will aim to make sure the payment is within your financial means.
 Conversely, if you are seeking child support, she will pursue a fair amount that meets all of your children’s needs.

 Alimony, also known as spousal maintenance is money that one spouse pays another spouse after the marriage.
 Alimony payments provide financial assistance to a spouse that was financially dependent on the other spouse during the marriage.
 It is meant to help ease the transition into financial independence.

 Florida family courts have discretion over whether or not alimony will be awarded, the amount of support paid, and how long payments will last.
 One of the factors the court considers when determining alimony is the length of the marriage.
 Florida defines a short marriage as lasting 7 years and a long marriage lasting over 17 years.
 These benchmarks can seem unfair to same-sex couples who may have been together for many years but only legally married since 2015.

 Whether you are seeking alimony or have been asked to pay it, you need a same-sex attorney by your side who can navigate the unique challenges same-sex couples face.

 Tampa Same-Sex Divorce Lawyer

 Are you currently in a same-sex marriage and thinking about getting a divorce?
 Same-sex divorce is still a relatively new area of law in Florida and requires the dedicated counsel of a skilled same-sex divorce attorney.
-Mindi Lasley proudly represents members of the LGBT community in Tampa and Hillsborough County in all divorce-related matters.
+Mindi Lasley proudly represents members of the LGBTQ+ community in Tampa, Hillsborough, Pasco, and Pinellas County in all divorce-related matters.
 She is prepared to help you find the solution you need to move forward with your life.